18th RODENS ET SPATIUM – International Conference on Rodent Biology

 Dear Colleagues,

-We are delighted to welcome you to the 18th Rodens et Spatium Conference.
-The Conference will take place in Kaunas, Lithuania on May 18 – 22, 2025.
+We are delighted to welcome you to the 18th Rodens et Spatium – International Conference on Rodent Biology.
+The Conference will take place in Kaunas, Lithuania on May 18 – 22, 2026.
 The aim of the Conference is to bring together researches, scientists, veterinars, ecologist, and other experts to exchange knowledge and the latest research in the fields of rodent biology, ecology, medicine, and care, as well as to promote interdisciplinary collaboration and seek solutions to current issues related to these animals.
 We are pleased to welcome scientists from different countries to give presentations on recent advances in the following areas:

 Systematics, Evolution, and Phylogenetics